rosenhristov/santas-smart-budget-app/prompts.md

 5. "Proceed with BMAD Implementation – Frontend"
 6. "Generate a React frontend scaffold for a budget tracking app"
 7. "Create React components for transactions, summaries, and charts"
+8. po
+9. po
+10. "Proceed to finalize summary.md with AI usage, BMAD reflection, and implementation notes"